AndrewAMD/AllyInvestZorroPlugin/README.md

 # Ally Invest Plugin for Zorro

-Ally Invest is an low-commission stocks and options broker for USA residents that want to pay lower commissions on low-volume trades.
+Ally Invest is an low-commission stocks and options broker for USA residents.
 Ally offers its users a REST API, which uses XML and JSON.
 Orders are placed in a FIXML-variant language.

 This plugin was written in Win32 C/C++ using Visual Studio 2017.